drwadu/iascar/README.md

 cnf instance of the program; at least when these [tools](https://research.ics.aalto.fi/software/asp/download/) are used.
-Compressing sd-DNNFs will preserve the original literal mappings and place them on the beginning of the compressed counting graph (for more see [Counting Graph Format]()).
+Compressing sd-DNNFs will preserve the original literal mappings and place them on the beginning of the compressed counting graph (for more see [CCG Format]()).
 ### Example 1 (**Incremental Answer Set Counting with Anytime Refinement**)
 To count incrementally with anytime refinement use the `-as` flag and append the